tsamb/manager-readme/README.md

 For questions, discussions or announcements that are a) more important or b) require more thought and a more thorough response, I prefer email.
 Depending on the email, I generally expect a response time of between 12-36 hours.
 However, I find it's a good practice to clearly set out the expectation of whether and when to expect a response.

 Particularly for longer forms of written communication, I aspire to write in [plain language](https://en.wikipedia.org/wiki/Plain_language), with sections clearly labeled and the most important topics at the top.

-### Empathy between engineers, product people and business stakeholders

-It's easy for software engineers to get frustrated with pressure coming from product managers and business stakeholders ("this features needs to be delivered **_yesterday_!**").
-It's easy for product managers and business stakeholders to get frustrated by pushback from software engineers ("it's not as easy as '_just putting a new button there_'...").

-Building empathy between these stakeholders helps them understand each other's roles, pressures, frustrations and constraints.

 ## On feedback